-The so-called Chaos Symbol has so much symmetry and order that it's difficult to understand the reason for its choice.
+The so-called Wheel of Chaos has so much symmetry and order that it's difficult to understand the reason for its choice.
 Indeed, there are many things about chaos that are difficult to understand; and perhaps the most difficult is understanding why anybody would want to study the subject in the first place.

 For the superstitious, Thanatos was the old Greek personification of death, son of night and darkness.
 By contrast, Eros was the mythical god of beauty and love-making.
 One might conclude from the IOT's name that their members love death, and yet they do love life more, generally doing nothing to hasten their own deaths.

 Interestingly, although the society dates from only the 1970s, the emblem is based on two much older symbols, the Baptismal Cross and the Barbee Cross, together being symbols not of death, but of immortality.